 Excerpts from “Goodbye Crackernight” Available at Dymocks, AMAZON & thru ALL bookstores (Pics & Excerpts Below!)

-JUSTIN’S LATEST BOOKS, “GHOSTS OF THE EMPIRE” & “NOR THE YEARS CONDEMN”, NOW AVAILABLE IN PAPERBACK & KINDLE FORMATS AT AMAZON, AT DYMOCKS BOOKSTORES, AT ABBEY’S BOOKS, GLEEBOOKS, BERKELOUW BOOKS, THE AUSTRALIAN WAR MEMORIAL & THRU ALL BOOKSTORES INCLUDING WATERSTONES & WH SMITH & FOYLES BOOKSHOPS (UK)
+JUSTIN’S LATEST BOOKS, “NO GREATER LOVE”, “GHOSTS OF THE EMPIRE” & “NOR THE YEARS CONDEMN”, NOW AVAILABLE IN PAPERBACK & KINDLE FORMATS AT AMAZON, AT DYMOCKS BOOKSTORES, AT ABBEY’S BOOKS, GLEEBOOKS, BERKELOUW BOOKS & THRU ALL BOOKSTORES INCLUDING WATERSTONES & WH SMITH & FOYLES BOOKSHOPS (UK)

 For any young child growing up in the suburbs of 1970s Australia, there were three days of any year that you held as holy.
 One was your birthday, one was Christmas, one – and by far the most primordially sensual, wondrous and potentially lethal to your young life – was Crackernight.